Overcoming MS is unique in its evidence-based focus on optimizing lifestyle factors to improve health formulated as a holistic, practical program.

-Developed by Professor George Jelinek, after his own diagnosis in 1999, and refined as further medical evidence has been published, the OMS approach has already been adopted by thousands of people around the world with great success.
+Developed by Professor George Jelinek, after his own diagnosis in 1999, and refined as further medical evidence has been published, the Overcoming MS approach has already been adopted by thousands of people around the world with great success.

-As an organisation, OMS is actively presenting this evidence-based hope to the widest possible audience from the global MS community as soon after diagnosis as possible.
-It is our passionate belief that addressing lifestyle issues quickly after diagnosis can dramatically improve the lives of people with MS. Our goal is to ensure that everyone is aware of the potential for recovery and can then make informed choices for their own future.
+As an organisation, Overcoming MS is actively presenting this evidence-based hope to the widest possible audience from the global MS community as soon after diagnosis as possible.
+It is our passionate belief that addressing lifestyle issues quickly after diagnosis can dramatically improve the lives of people with MS.

 Overcoming MS seeks to address the way in which MS is managed, empowering people with MS to manage their own health through making lifestyle modifications – much like one would in heart disease.
 We seek to provide evidence-based information and practical tools to educate and support people in making these simple but impactful lifestyle adaptations.